shakenetwork/Sia/doc/Standard.md

 Arbitrary data that is prefixed by the string 'HostAnnouncement' is allowed, but only if the data within accurately decodes to the HostAnnouncement struct found in modules/hostdb.go, and contains no extra information.

+Upcoming:
+	Arbitrary data prefixed by the string 'HostAnnouncementv2' is allowed.